 Yes, I know that we are not in control of large manufacturers and industries.
 The IPCC also produces reports and recommendations.
 But they end up needing agreements and being signed off by governments and countries.
 And the bottom line is that politics will always favour profit over people.
 We all need to be doing something on a wider scale, and all be involved in doing it.

 It is lovely to see that so many people are doing their bit, and I have found a lot of bloggers who do believe in the zero waste message.
 But we all need to commit to making daily changes to our lives if we are to collectively make a worldwide difference.

 We have become a consumer society.
 From the clothes that we wear to the furniture in our homes.

 My parents grew up in the 1940s, and they had none of the material things that our generations take for granted.
 Clothes, furniture, crockery and cutlery were handed down between families.
 There was very little in the way of luxuries, and pictures and ornaments were rare and treasured items.
-In fact a lot of old worn out clothes were reused, either to make new garments, or to make rag rugs and patchwork quilts.
+In fact a lot of old worn out clothes were recycled, either to make new garments, or to make rag rugs and patchwork quilts.
 If something broke it has to be fixed.
 There was no going out and getting a new one unless it was absolutely unfixable.
 Things lasted.

 Now, we fill our homes with knick-naks and fripperies.
 And when we don’t want to look at them/wear them/sit on them we consign them to landfill and go out and buy more.
 Mass production has produced a throwaway society.
 And coupled with the mass manufacture of plastics and cheap clothing in far-away places we can now fill our homes many times over with cheap things.